-Under "normal" circumstances, this object secures containers for various plants including my Ophipogon planiscapus (AKA Black Mondo Grass) triplets or my Heirloom Original Poet's Daffodils.
+Under "normal" circumstances, this object secures containers for various plants including my ornamental grass known as Ophipogon planiscapus (AKA Black Mondo Grass) triplets or my Heirloom Original Poet's Daffodils.

 And, when my "fireplace-fixture-planter," is filled with containers "housing" either the aforementioned grasses or flowers, I have privacy from the building across the courtyard (as picture windows from that condo face my garden).

 Moreover, the "normally" lush "wall" which the grasses or flowers provide; and which serve as a "barrier" or "urban hedge," between my neighbors and me, is a favorite hiding place for Cam, who is most tentative each time she visits my garden.

 However, when she returned here in December of 2012, Cam found my "wall" had been taken down; and, therefore, she cautiously surveyed my garden and yours truly through the "gaps" in my "fireplace-fixture-planter."

 Indeed I had removed my "wall" of black mondo grass triplets, and I had done so to prepare for Juan V's scheduled December 2012 visits which were for the purpose of winterizing my garden; and decorating it for the Christmas holidays.